-Paddler Information including race course, divisions, schedule and registration for the third annual Hudson River Cup.
+Paddler Information including race course, divisions, schedule and registration for the Hudson River Cup.

 Ke Aloha Outrigger is pleased to present the first outrigger canoe, SUP and sea kayak races of their kind on the Hudson River along the Hoboken Shore.
 We welcome elite and experienced paddlers willing to take on the challenge of the Hudson River and New York Harbor against the dramatic backdrop of the Manhattan and Jersey City Skyline against the shadow of the Statue of Liberty.

 OC1/OC2, Surfski and Coastal Rowing Shells

 out and back to the Statue of Liberty

 out and back to Jersey City